Diabetes as a risk factor for stroke

 Diabetes is a highly manageable condition.
 If you have diabetes, preventing stroke requires proper management:

-- Blood sugar control through medications such as insulin and metformin, as well as lifestyle changes to promote exercise, a healthy diet and stopping smoking.
+- Blood sugar control through medications such as insulin, metformin or GLP-1s to keep average blood sugar within a target range, as well as lifestyle changes to promote exercise, a healthy diet and stopping smoking6

 - Blood pressure management through lifestyle modifications and medication.